caseinpoint/caseinpoint.github.io/chaosmage/README.md

 In the **Current Spells** component ([source code](../static/jsx/SpellsContainer.jsx)), the **Next Category** button selects Attack, Defense or Icon spells based on the random algorithm described in the rules.
-If Icon is selected, a random Icon is also selected.
+If Icon is selected, a random Icon is also chosen.
 The current selection, as well as the possible next selections, is saved to `localStorage` to persist in case combat runs longer than one game session.
 A fun feature to build was the random RGBa background color of the button, that changes randomly every 1 to 6 (1d6) seconds.